shahzodjabbarov/BTrolley/readme.md

 - **Person Tracking:** Tracks the selected subject using the Intersection over Union (IoU) metric and the Hungarian Algorithm for optimal matching.
 - **Subject Identification:** Automatically selects the closest person to the center of the frame as the subject after a 5-second initialization phase.
 - **Re-identification (Re-ID):** Reassociates lost or unmatched detections to maintain subject tracking.
 - **Optimized Performance:** Skips frames and uses efficient algorithms to ensure smooth real-time processing.
+### Trolley movement
+- The movement of the trolley is dynamically controlled based on the subject's location within the video frame.
+The functionality includes the following features:
+- **Zone-based Tracking:** The frame is divided into three distinct zones: left, center, and right.
+The subject's position within these zones determines the trolley's movement.
+If the subject moves into the left or right zone, the trolley adjusts its direction to follow.
+When the subject is in the center zone, the trolley continues straight.
+- **Proximity Control:** To ensure safety, the system monitors the distance between the trolley and the subject.
+If the subject moves too close (within a predefined distance threshold), the trolley automatically stops to prevent collisions.

 ---